-The first step new puppy owners should take to combat this issue in puppies is to stick to a set schedule.
-Allowing your new puppy to sleep in your bed with you at night will train them to expect such habits in the future.
-If you suddenly take that nighttime routine away, you may cause your puppy to feel anxious and sad when you close off your room to them, and they are suddenly without you for several hours at night.
+The first step new puppy owners should take to combat this issue in puppies is to stick to a set schedule and standard.
+For example, allowing your new puppy to sleep in your bed with you at night will train them to expect such habits in the future.
+If you instantly take that nighttime routine away, you may cause your puppy to feel anxious and sad when you close off your room to them.
+Suddenly they find themselves without you for several hours at night.
 It’s best to teach your puppy right from the beginning of their lives that their nighttime hours will be spent by themselves.
 They will quickly become used to this reality, significantly reducing the chance that they feel abandoned.

 For puppies with mild nighttime loneliness, several things that can be done to help them cope.

 Puppies with severe temperament issues may need outside assistance.
 A dog trainer may be able to help your puppy get over their anxiety.
 A veterinarian may also be able to help with severe abandonment issues.

 If you are interested, you can attempt some methods on your own before seeking outside help.
 Try placing your puppy in a secure location, such as a bedroom with windows and a lot of toys.
 This may help them cope with your absence during the night.
 Leaving a pile of dirty laundry out for your puppy may also help with this, as your scent will be strong in the air, comforting them until you return in the morning.

 Separation Anxiety Medication Used to Treat Dogs